TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-latency-issues.md

 # I’m having issues around performance and latency with access and session controls

-Performance and latency issues may result from many factors outside of Cloud App Security's proxy.
-In general, all proxies add latency including the Cloud App Security proxy.
+Performance and latency issues may result for many reasons including factors outside of control Cloud App Security's proxy.

 When investigating performance and latency issues, it’s important to understand the specific scenarios, such as the following:

 - I am experiencing a slow login
 - My browser is experiencing latency
-- My application is experiencing latency
+- My app is experiencing latency

 Most users are able to resolve the issues using the steps below.